Depression Scales: Definition, Types, And Uses

 CES-D Scale

 The CES-D Scale stands for Center for Epidemiological Studies-Depression scale.
-This 20-question survey is another measure of depression severity for the general population.
+This 20-question survey is another depression severity measure for the general population.
 Several studies have been conducted to confirm the accuracy of the CES-D. For example, one study found that the CES-D was acceptable for use in high school and college students, and another concluded that the scale is accurate for the general population.

 In addition, more recent research has continued to examine and confirm the reliability of the CES-D scale in different groups.